kmikzjh/yii-demo/README.markdown

 You'll need to create an [environment variable](http://help.pagodabox.com/customer/portal/articles/175470) to specify the platform.
 We recommend PLATFORM = PAGODABOX.

+(Note, replace the actual server name / username / password with your own)

     if (isset($_SERVER['PLATFORM']) && $_SERVER['PLATFORM'] == 'PAGODABOX'){